RxLaboratory/DuAEF_ExpressionLib/README.md

 There are several ways to use this library in your expressions.

-If you only need a specfic function, you can just copy it from the corresponding file into your expression.
+If you only need a specfic function, you can just copy it from the corresponding file from the [src](https://github.com/Rainbox-dev/DuAEF_ExpressionLib/blob/master/src/) folder into your expression.
 But be careful to also copy its dependencies (if any) which are listed with the `@requires` tag in the documentation header of the file.

 An easier way to use the library is to include all of it in your expressions.
 Don't worry, it will not be heavy.
 Including a bunch of functions is not a problem in terms of performance, it's when actually using them that you may have to be careful.
 This way, you won't have to worry about dependencies.